top of page

 Assess

 Assessing with the OT MADE Method consists of verifying if a design is fit for purpose.
-In this case, we asked ourselves if the new TOM GX was fit for purpose.
-Was the new org design the correct solution to achieve the GX business goals in their market?
+In this case, we asked ourselves if the new TOM XG was fit for purpose.
+Was the new org design the correct solution to achieve the business goals in their market?
 How well was the design understood, and how well did (upper) management know the change implications?

 Each org design provides certain organizational capabilities.
 Org Topologies proposes three recognizable topologies: The Resource Topology, the Delivery Topology, and the Adaptive Topology.
 The business ambitions and market conditions determine which organizational capabilities most likely support achieving our goals.
-In the GX case, the market was uncharted, finding new innovative solutions to win customers and being fast in delivering known solutions were required.
+In the XG case, the market was uncharted, finding new innovative solutions to win customers and being fast in delivering known solutions were required.
 The Adaptive topology can provide this.

-Mapping the existing GX org design confirmed the root cause for slow value delivery: the dependencies between the teams caused hand-offs and coordination work.
+Mapping the existing org design confirmed the root cause for slow value delivery: the dependencies between the teams caused hand-offs and coordination work.

-Reducing the number of product managers and elevating them to manage three partial business areas was a great idea.
-However, having three product areas would not completely solve the inter-team dependency problem since product backlog items might span multiple areas.
-The middle managers acknowledged this problem, but this sub-optimal design was deemed to be a great improvement considering the component landscape they were coming from.
+Management acknowledged this problem, but this suboptimal design was deemed to be a great improvement considering the component landscape they were coming from.
 Creating a single Backlog for the whole company was too big of a stretch for upper management at that moment in time.

 Design

-The Org Topologies mappings of the existing and proposed designs were extremely helpful in the sessions where we communicated the change with the development group.
-They had heard about the change initiative, but did not have a concrete idea of what the change would be like.
-Especially, the formation of new cross-functional teams was unknown to them.
+Especially the formation of new cross-functional teams was unknown to them.
 And yet, this was the most impactful change that would hit the teams.
 The mappings transparently explained that the existing component team ownership would be broken and replaced by end-to-end capable teams.
 Explaining the existing component team dynamics with the map, visualizing the inter-team dependencies, was a feast of recognition for the development group.
 Talking about expanding the mandate on skills and scope of work created the understanding of how to move forward to end their dependency hell.

 Explaining the current and future situation using the map has become an ongoing activity.
 Learning simply takes time and repetition.